 As a commonwealth state and the landing site of the Mayflower, Massachusetts has a rich history with gambling.
-It dates back to the mid-18th century, when the first public lotteries were authorized to cover the expenses associated with King George’s War.
-Lotteries in their modern form became legal in the early 1970s but it was not until 2011 that authorized casino gaming arrived in the state.
+This history dates back to the mid-18th century, when the first public lotteries were authorized to cover the expenses associated with King George’s War.
+Lotteries in their modern form became legal in the early 1970s, but authorized casino gaming did not arrive in the state until 2011.

-At the moment of writing, Massachusetts is home to three brick-and-mortar gaming venues.
-Wynn Resorts and Blue Tarp Redevelopment operate casino resorts in the cities of Everett and Springfield, while Penn National Gaming is responsible for the operation of a slot-only parlor in Plainville.
-The three venues support over 1,640 jobs and generated $1.02 billion in combined gross gaming revenue as of 2021.
+At the time of writing, Massachusetts is home to three brick-and-mortar gaming venues.
+Wynn Resorts and Blue Tarp Redevelopment operate casino resorts in the cities of Everett and Springfield, while Penn National Gaming is responsible for a slot-only parlor in Plainville.
+The three venues support more than 1,640 jobs and generated $1.02 billion in combined gross gaming revenue as of 2021.

 Massachusetts lacks tribal gaming at the time of publication, although this might change in the future.
-Residents can legally place pari-mutuel wagers on horse races or engage in lotteries and charitable gaming.
+Residents can legally place pari-mutuel wagers on horse races or take part in lotteries and charitable gaming.

-Legal wagering on sports is still unavailable here – local punters must travel to neighboring states like New York and Connecticut to have a flutter.
-Authorized sportsbooks can soon arrive in Massachusetts, with several bills pending in the Commonwealth.
-Online gambling, including poker, remains illegal for the time being in nearly all of its forms except for daily fantasy sports.
+Legal wagering on sports is still unavailable here, so local bettors must travel to neighboring states such as New York and Connecticut to place their bets.
+Authorized sportsbooks could arrive in Massachusetts soon, with several bills pending in the Commonwealth.
+Online gambling, including poker, remains illegal for the time being in nearly all forms except daily fantasy sports.

 Gambling Laws in Massachusetts

-Massachusetts has had a turbulent history with gambling but this makes sense considering it started as a Puritan colony where even dancing was frowned upon.
+Massachusetts has a turbulent history with gambling, which makes sense given that it began as a Puritan colony where even dancing was frowned upon.
 The Massachusetts Bay General Court adopted an ordinance as early as 1631 that prohibited gambling, stating that “all persons whatsoever that have cards, dice, or tables in their houses shall do away with them […] under pain of punishment”.

-While a lot has changed since then, those who engage in unauthorized gambling activities in the Bay State are still subject to punishment.
-The Massachusetts General Court has authorized various forms of gambling under license, including charitable gaming, horse race betting, and state-sanctioned lotteries, all of which are available in landbased form.
-Commercial casinos are legal under the Expanded Gaming Act of 2011.
+While much has changed since then, those who engage in unauthorized gambling activities in the Bay State are still subject to punishment.
+The Massachusetts General Court has authorized various forms of gambling under license, including charitable gaming, horse race betting, and state-sanctioned lotteries, all of which are available in land-based form.
+Commercial casinos became legal under the Expanded Gaming Act of 2011.
 The Massachusetts General Laws contain various provisions related to gambling and the sanctions for its unauthorized provision.

 Massachusetts General Laws